HenriquesLab/mAIcrobe/docs/user-guide/cell-classification.md

 ## 📊 Model Selection Guide

-Choose the appropriate model based on your experimental setup:
+Choose the appropriate model based on your experimental setup.

 ### 🔄 Decision Tree

+Here's a simple decision tree to help you select the right model if you are aiming to classify **_S. aureus_ cell cycle phases**:
 ```
 Do you have both DNA and membrane staining?
 ├── Yes: DNA+Membrane models